idenisovs/timesheet/docs/issues.md

 Add search field to find a issue by specific keyword.

-### Issues Page date grouping

-In Issues Page, group issues by date (Month and Year).

 ### Activity names without index

 Probably it is good thing to treat activities without indexes as issues.